Big Four Ice Caves

 Big Four Mountain is a mountain in the Cascade Range of Washington, located 21 mi east of Granite Falls.
 The mountain is about 6180 ft high.
-At the bottom of its steep, 4200 ft high north face, debris piles form from avalanches and are able to remain there year round because of the continuous shade provided by the mountain.
-At an elevation between 2450 ft and 1950 ft, this ice forms the lowest-elevation glacier in the lower 49 states.
-During the summer, snow-melt streams flow beneath the debris piles and cause caves to be formed in the ice.
+At the bottom of its steep, 4200 ft high north face, debris piles form from avalanches, and these may remain there year-round because of the permanent shade provided by the mountain.
+At elevations between 2450 ft and 1950 ft, this ice forms the lowest-elevation glacier in the lower 49 states.
+During the summer, snow-melt streams flow beneath the debris piles and form caves in the ice.